-Only use high-quality oils (Shell Advance Ultra 4) meeting or surpassing the quality requirements of API classes SG, or SH (for specifications see containers).
+Only use high-quality oils (Shell Advance Ultra 4) meeting or surpassing the quality requirements of API classes SF, SG, or SH (for specifications see containers).
+You may use either mineral oils or synthetic oils fulfilling the above criteria.

 INSUFFICIENT OIL OR POOR QUALITY OIL RESULTS IN PREMATURE WEAR OF THE ENGINE.